Select Page

 John walked away as sirens approached, coat damp, pulse steady.
 Case closed.
 City saved.
 Secret intact.

 And you?
 You got an ending.
-Try not to look so surprised.
+Let’s hear it.

 And now how about some rare and valuable CDs?